 Reframing Local Knowledge: ICTs, State-building, and Peace building in Eastern Africa.

-This project seeks to bring greater clarity about the expectations and the realities of the use of communication technologies in developing contexts.
-It explores the use of ICTs in Eastern Africa at the macro level by examining how norms and practices in the field of ICT which have emerged internationally are adopted, resisted or reshaped at the local level and at the micro level, by exploring how the practices and policies promoted at the international and national level actually compare to the uses citizens make of ICTs.
+This project sought to bring greater clarity about the expectations and the realities of the use of communication technologies in developing contexts.
+It explored the use of ICTs in Eastern Africa at the macro level by examining how norms and practices in the field of ICT which have emerged internationally are adopted, resisted or reshaped at the local level and at the micro level, by exploring how the practices and policies promoted at the international and national level actually compare to the uses citizens make of ICTs.